HERRING GULL (Larus smithsonianus) – (See images below)

 The Latin genus name ‘Larus’ refers to a large seabird, and the species name ‘smithsonianus’ was given in honor of James Smithson, an English chemist who donated money that allowed the creation of the Smithsonian Institution.

-HABITAT: The habitat of the American Herring Gull is widespread – in fields or wetlands, at lakes or beaches, at garbage dumps and other areas in cities where there’s garbage, or at sea following ships along the coasts for fish and other food scraps.
+HABITAT: Fields or wetlands, lakes or beaches, garbage dumps and other areas in cities where there’s garbage, or at sea following ships along the coasts for fish and other food scraps.

-DIET: Herring gulls are omnivorous, i.e. will feed on invertebrates, fish, molluscs, small birds and garbage.
+DIET: Omnivorous, i.e. will feed on invertebrates, fish, molluscs, small birds and garbage.
 They are also scavengers if given the opportunity.
 One way they access the flesh of molluscs in shells is by flying above asphalt roads and dropping them, in order to break the shells.

 NESTING: This gull will usually nest in colonies near the coast.
 The nest is a scrape on the ground.
 About three eggs of varying colors are laid.
 Both parents are involved in all parts of nesting and caring for the young.